 “We’re very excited to be using Venue Twin to show what our stadium will look like in 2026.
 We’re using OnePlan and Venue Twin to meet FIFA standards.
 We can take our 2D plans, and then show a real-time, realistic virtual walkthrough of the stadium in 3D.”

-This innovation has enabled Edmonton to take a significant step forward in being able to visualise the venue’s future state in 3D, for its pitch to FIFA and all stakeholders for the 2026 World Cup.
+This innovation has enabled Edmonton to take a significant step forward in being able to visualise the venue’s future state in a digital twin, for its pitch to FIFA and all stakeholders for the 2026 World Cup.

 Quick to create, providing long-term benefits